Sigil-Ebook/sigil-ebook.github.io/_sigil/tips.md

 We may *not* redistribute this Package with Sigil due to ActiveState's binary non-redistribution policy.

 So please, if you have not already done so download and install this version of ActiveState's Active Tcl Community Edition, until we get a chance to do our own build of Tcl from source for future releases.
-ActiveState is a primary contributor to www.python.org and a respected and trusted source for python and tcl/tk related binaries on both Windows and Mac OS X.
+ActiveState is a primary contributor to www.python.org and a respected and trusted source for python and tcl/tk related binaries on both Windows and Mac.

 See: <http://www.activestate.com/activetcl/downloads>
 Version: 8.6.4.1 or later 8.6.X release